edgarpf/aws-csoaa/README.md

 - As per the AWS documentation, by default, the EBS Snapshots limit is 10000.

+- PIOPS does not support a size higher than 16384GiB.

 ## S3

 - You can use the S3 storage analytics to see storage patterns.

+- It is not possible to give access to an IAM user using ACL.

 - Objects are directly accessible via a URL.